markjivko/kronup-php/docs/Api/BillingApi.md

 ## `planCheckout()`

-> Billing Prepare the checkout URL for this Price Plan.
+> Prepare the checkout URL for this Price Plan.
 The link expires in 23 hours.
 This method fails if a Subscription is associated with this Organization.

 {: .new-title }
 > #️⃣ Execute example in terminal